boazbk/crypto/lec_06_CCA.md

 exactly because these basic modes only ensure security for _passive_ eavesdropping adversaries and do not ensure chosen ciphertext security which is the "gold standard" for online applications.
 (For symmetric encryption people often use the name "authenticated encryption" in practice rather than CCA security; those are not identical but are extremely related notions.)

 [^OFB]: I also like the part where Green says about a block cipher mode that "if OCB was your kid, he'd play three sports and be on his way to Harvard."
 We will have an exercise about a simplified version of the GCM mode (which perhaps only plays a single sport and is on its way to ...).
-You can read about OCB in Exercise 9.14 in the Boneh-Shoup book; it uses the notion of a "tweakable block cipher" which simply means that given a single key $k$, you actually get a set $\{ p_{k,1},\ldots,p_{k,t} \}$ of permutations that are indistinguishable from $t$ independent random permuation (the set $\{1,\ldots, t\}$ is called the set of "tweaks" and we sometimes index it using strings instead of numbers).
+You can read about OCB in Exercise 9.14 in the Boneh-Shoup book; it uses the notion of a "tweakable block cipher" which simply means that given a single key $k$, you actually get a set $\{ p_{k,1},\ldots,p_{k,t} \}$ of permutations that are indistinguishable from $t$ independent random permutation (the set $\{1,\ldots, t\}$ is called the set of "tweaks" and we sometimes index it using strings instead of numbers).

 All of this suggests that  Message Authentication Codes might help us get CCA security.
 This turns out to be the case.
 But one needs to take some care exactly _how_ to use MAC's to get CCA security.
 At this point, you might want to stop and think how you would do this...